-What will the passage of Measure N mean for our community?
+What will the passage of the proposed measure mean for our community?

 The Pajaro Valley Health Care District facilities are used by the entire community -- local children, families, and senior citizens.
-Measure N will modernize and upgrade our community hospital to better serve the Watsonville community.
+The proposed measure will modernize and upgrade our community hospital to better serve the Watsonville community.